Bayesian Time-Resolved Spectroscopy of Multi-Pulsed GRBs: Variations of Emission Properties amongst Pulses: Assessment of the Compatibility with Emission Models

 We now examine the spectral evolution and correlations for the pulses that are compatible with photospheric emission ($Ph$ in Table \ref{table:Pulse}).
 The purpose is to assess whether they have a different characteristics of their spectral properties.

-For the photopsheric pulses the majority are classified as flux-tracking or hard-to-soft for both $E_{\rm p}$ and $\alpha$.
-For the $E_{\rm p}$-evolution the tracking pattern is found in half 47\% (20/43), which is only somewhat lower than in the full sample.
-However, for the $\alpha$-evolution flux tracking is still dominating with 63\% (27/43), similar to the full sample.
+For the photospheric pulses, the majority are classified as flux-tracking or hard-to-soft for both $E_{\rm p}$ and $\alpha$.
+For the $E_{\rm p}$-evolution, the tracking pattern is found in about half, or 47\% (20/43), which is only somewhat lower than in the full sample.
+However, for the $\alpha$ evolution flux tracking is still dominant with 63\% (27/43), similar to the full sample.

-Turning over to the parameter correlations, we find that {47\% (20/43), 51\% (22/43), 26\% (11/43) have a strong correlation ($r > 0.7$) for the $F$-$\alpha$ relation, the $F$-$E_{\rm p}$ relation, and the $\alpha$-$E_{\rm p}$ relation, respectively}.
-These fractions are similar to the ones for the full sample, which indicates that strength of the correlation does not depend on fact that the pulses are photospheric or not.
+Turning over to the parameter correlations, we find that {47\% (20/43), 51\% (22/43), and 26\% (11/43) have a strong correlation ($r > 0.7$) for the $F$-$\alpha$ relations, the $F$-$E_{\rm p}$ relation, and the $\alpha$-$E_{\rm p}$ relation, respectively}.
+These fractions are similar to the ones for the full sample, which indicates that the strength of the correlation does not depend on whether the pulses are photospheric or not.

 We again consider the two main types of correlations for each pair of parameters.
-For the $F$-$\alpha$ relation the two main types in the full sample were positive (1p) and negative (1n) monotonic correlations.
-For the photospheric pulses these fractions are 60\% (26/43) Type 1p and 21\% (9/43) Type 1n.
-For the $F$-$E_{\rm p}$-relation the two main patterns is Type 1p and convex relation (Type 2p) and the photospheric pulses have 60\% (26/43) Type 1p and 16\% (7/43) Type 2p.
-And finally, the $\alpha$-$E_{\rm p}$-relation have 21\% (9/43) Type 1p and 35\% (15/43) Type 1n.
-Comparing to the full sample (\S \ref{sec:observational}) these fractions are not significantly different.
+For the $F$-$\alpha$ relation, the two main types in the full sample were positive (1p) and negative (1n) monotonic correlations.
+For the photospheric pulses, these fractions are 60\% (26/43) type 1p and 21\% (9/43) type 1n.
+For the $F$-$E_{\rm p}$-relation, the two main patterns are type 1p and convex relation (type 2p) and the photospheric pulses have 60\% (26/43) type 1p and 16\% (7/43) type 2p.
+Finally, the $\alpha$-$E_{\rm p}$ relation has 21\% (9/43) type 1p and 35\% (15/43) type 1n.
+Compared to the full sample (\S \ref{sec:observational}) these fractions are not significantly different.